Locations of crimes

 The settlement's territory lies within the cadastral municipality of Orahovac, covering an area of 4,894 hectares.

-Gjilan Article Count: 0
+Gnjilane Article Count: 1

 Gjilan (Albanian: Gjilan or Gjilani) is an urban settlement and the administrative center of the municipality of the same name in Serbia, located in the southeastern part of Kosovo and Metohija.
 It is the seat of the Kosovo Pomoravlje administrative district.
 According to the 2024 census, it had a population of 53,279.
 Gjilan is situated in the Kosovo Pomoravlje region and is connected to Pristina, Uroševac, Kosovo Kamenica, Preševo, and Bujanovac.

-Prizren Article Count: 0
+Prizren Article Count: 1

 Prizren is an urban settlement and the administrative center of the municipality of the same name in Serbia, located in the southern part of Kosovo and Metohija, and belongs to the Prizren administrative district.
 According to the 2024 census, it had 76,850 inhabitants.
 It is one of the most important cities of the medieval Serbian state and cultural heritage of Serbia.
 The city is situated at the foothills of the Šar Mountains, near the borders with Albania and North Macedonia.